erikkugel/ntpplot/README.md

 graphhs regarding normal and abnormal operation.

 ### Who is this for?
-Anyone running a production NTP server, whether in an internal environment such as a datacenter or and office, or an external pulic facing environment such as contribution to pool.ntp.org, will benefit from a little transperency.
+Anyone running a production NTP server (whether in an internal environment such as a datacenter or an office, or an external pulic facing environment such as contribution to pool.ntp.org) will benefit from a little transperency.

 ### How does this work?
 The concept is simple and strives to levrage existing components: